ytrkptl/face-rec-app-1/README.md

-# Face-rec-mono-app
+# Face-rec-app-1

-This is basically a monolithic face recognition app built using React and Express.
+This is a face recognition app built using React and Express.
 This root folder includes both client folder and the server files.

 ## server